gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

   I am glad that some ideas born in my human brain turned out to be instrumental.
 Antisymmetry plays a major role in the final construction, and the potential fields - well, not so much.
 Yet their smoothness remains interesting, and perhaps there's more to discover.

 - GPT-5.6 Sol is a remarkably capable mathematical reasoner, but it has a double-edged tendency toward tunnel vision.
 It can go very deep in a chosen direction.
 When that direction is right, this is incredibly powerful.
-When it is wrong, you had better keep an arbiter in the loop - another model or, in my case, a human - to remind it of a bigger picture and notice when progress has stalled.
+When it is wrong, you had better keep an arbiter in the loop - another model or, in my case, a human - to remind it of the bigger picture and notice when meaningful progress has stopped.

-- It was essential that the model had access to Internet, because it looked up the related mathematical papers which I couldn't possibly provide in advance.
+- It was essential that the model had access to Internet.
+It found related papers and mathematical concepts that I could not have anticipated and supplied in advance.
-It was one of the reasons why I used the Web interface GPT instead of Codex, another big reason being that I wanted to keep it a mental exercise during my time off and not spend a lot of time in front of the computer.
-But for a serious proof campaign, I would go for an orchestration with multiple models, removing myself from the loop and giving the models access to internet search through a service such as [exa.ai](https://exa.ai/).
+That was one reason I used the ChatGPT web interface rather than Codex.
+Another was personal: I wanted this project to remain primarily a mental exercise during my time off, rather than turning into another software-engineering project that kept me in front of a computer.
+For a serious proof campaign, however, I would use a more systematic setup: several models working in parallel, explicit roles for proposing and criticizing arguments, persistent shared context, and access to internet search through a service such as [exa.ai](https://exa.ai/).

 - In software engineering, code review became a bottleneck once LLMs made code generation cheap.
 Statically typed languages, static analysis and testing suddenly mattered more than ever because they could take some of the growing burden of correctness verification away from humans.

   Mathematics now faces a similar problem.
 AI can produce candidate theories and proofs faster than people can responsibly verify them.
 Lean and other machine-verifiable proof systems must be an enormous boon to the community, offering a way to scale verification along with generation.

-- I wonder if the techniques discovered in this project can be applied to the other combinatorial problems beyond the hexagons puzzle and serve as a new useful theory.
-Heffter arrays naturally come to mind...
+- I wonder if the techniques discovered during this project can be applied to other combinatorial construction problems and developed into something more general than a solution to one hexagonal puzzle.
+Heffter arrays naturally come to mind.

-- It's funny how this story began with an interest in number 19 and ended with a construction of magic hexagons for every order.
+- It's funny how this story began with an interest in number 19 and ended with a construction of magic hexagons for every order greater than $3$.
 The remaining challenge is to make the proof machine-verifiable - now [Aristotle](https://aristotle.harmonic.fun/) and [leanprover/comparator](https://github.com/leanprover/comparator) have some work to do.

 <style>
   .hexagon-viewer {